rust-lang/rust/src/doc/rustc-dev-guide/src/bound-vars-and-params.md

 ## Late-bound parameters

-Late-bound parameters in `rustc` are handled quite differently (they are also specialized to lifetimes since, right now, only late-bound lifetimes are supported, though with GATs that has to change).
-We indicate their potential presence by a [`Binder`] type.
+Late-bound parameters in `rustc` are handled differently.
+We indicate their presence by a [`Binder`] type.
 The [`Binder`] doesn't know how many variables there are at that binding level.
 This can only be determined by walking the type itself and collecting them.
 So a type like `for<'a, 'b> ('a, 'b)` would be